-Prior to joining CCL, Cathleen taught psychology courses at the University of Michigan, Ann Arbor, and worked on a number of research projects both in the US and overseas.
-Her research has been published broadly in both academic and popular press venues.
-She has won multiple awards and honors for her research, including recognition from the National Science Foundation, the Fulbright Foundation, the Ford Foundation, the American Association of University Women, the Society for Personality and Social Psychology, and the Society for the Psychological Study of Social Issues.
-An avid public speaker, Cathleen has presented her research at research conferences around the world.
+Prior to joining CCL, Cathleen taught psychology at the University of Michigan, and worked on a number of research projects both in the US and overseas.
+Her research has been published broadly in both academic and popular press venues, and she has won multiple awards and honors for her research.
+An avid public speaker, Cathleen has presented her work at research conferences around the world.

 Areas of Expertise

-Neuroscience & Leadership, Innovation & Creativity, Women’s Leadership, Holistic Leadership Development, Mindfulness, Positive Psychology, Social Identity, Diversity & Inclusion
+Neuroscience & Leadership; Innovation & Creativity; Women’s Leadership; Holistic Leadership Development; Mindfulness & Resilence; Positive Psychology; Social Identity; Equity, Diversity & Inclusion

-Cathleen Clerkin is a member of the Academy of Management, the Society for Industrial and Organizational Psychology, and the International Leadership Association.
+Cathleen is a member of the Academy of Management, the Society for Industrial and Organizational Psychology, and the International Leadership Association.
 She is also an Affiliated Research Scientist at the Center for Effective Organizations at the University of Southern California.